abhijit-c/LatinTranslations/Ovid/src/letter1.md

   estque pati poenam quam meruisse minus.
 ```

-- Ended here April 13th.

-While exile is a source of my distress, a still greater source is my guilt, and
+- and although for me exile is pain, to a greater extent the blame is pain for
-the fact that I suffer punishment grieves me less than the fact that I deserved
-it.
+  me, and to suffer a penalty is less than to deserve it.

 ```
 ut mihi di faveant, quibus est manifestior ipse, poena potest demi, culpa perennis erit.
 ```

-Even supposing that the gods, whom he himself surpasses in manifest presence,
+- although the gods, with respect to whom he himself is more guilty, favors me,
-should be favourable towards me, the punishment can be removed, but the guilt
+  the penalty is able to be removed, the blame will be perennial.
-will be everlasting.

 ```
-[mors faciet certe, ne sim, cum venerit, exul;
-  ut non peccarim, mors quoque non faciet.
+[mors faciet certe, ne sim, cum venerit, exul; 65 ut non peccarim, mors quoque non faciet.
 ```

+- *quoque* as even.
+- Result subjunctives here?
+Something with *ne* makes that hinky.
-[Death will certainly bring it about that, when it will have come, I shall not
+- Death will certainly make it so that, when it will have come, I am not
-be an exile any more; but even death will not bring about that I have not
-sinned.
+  a exile; so that I did not sin, even death will not do it.

 ```
 non igitur mirum, si mens mea tabida facta de nive manantis more liquescit aquae.]
 ```

+- More wtf.
+- therefore, it is not strange if my mind, having become rotten, melts like the
+  custom of water flowing from snow.

 ```
 estur ut occulta vitiata teredine navis, aequorei scopulos ut cavat unda salis,